miniluz/miniluz.github.io/content/posts/screen-space-projected-lines/index.md

 ...Huh.
 Now the lines get thinner...
 Of course, that makes sense.
 The length of the joint needs to go up to infinity to preserve the width.
-So if we cap its length, we have no choice but to lose some width...
+So, if we cap its length, we have no choice but to lose some width...

 Except.
 I have an idea!
 There are actually two other points where the lines cross when making miter joints!